walteweiss/Hackintosh-GA-Z87MX-D3H/README.md

 You cannot use this EFI as it is.

-At least you have to change your Serial Number, which is located in [`EFI/OC/config.plist`](https://github.com/walteweiss/Hackintosh-GA-Z87MX-D3H/blob/master/EFI/OC/config.plist), search for `PlatformInfo`, look for keys: `MLB`, `ROM`, `SystemSerialNumber`, `SystemUUID`.
-It’s super easy, more on that in [Dortania‘s guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
+At least you have to change your `PlatformInfo`.

+Which is located in [`EFI/OC/config.plist`](https://github.com/walteweiss/Hackintosh-GA-Z87MX-D3H/blob/master/EFI/OC/config.plist), search for `PlatformInfo`.
+Look for keys: `MLB`, `ROM`, `SystemSerialNumber`, `SystemUUID`.

+It’s easy, more on that in [Dortania‘s guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).

 Maybe you have to check for other things, if you have different hardware, e.g. iGPU instead of dGPU.

 Don’t hesitate to ask if you have any questions.

 # 2014 Haswell